milibopp/obsub/README.rst

 This module has been unmaintained since around 2014.
 The authors have moved on to other alternatives to event handling.
-There is also [observed](https://github.com/DanielSank/observed), which was partially inspired by *obsub*, however, has not seen many updates lately. @aepsil0n has been writing with functional reactive programming (FRP), but not for Python.
+There is also `observed <https://github.com/DanielSank/observed>`_ by @DanielSank, which was partially inspired by *obsub*, however, has not seen many updates lately.
+@aepsil0n has been writing with functional reactive programming (FRP), but not for Python.

 FRP is a higher-level abstraction than the observer pattern, that essentially is a purely functional approach to unidirectional dataflow, composing your programs of event stream transformations.
 Experience has shown, that is easier to compose and to test than the raw observer pattern.
-A solid implementation in Python is [RxPY](https://github.com/ReactiveX/RxPY), part of the ReactiveX project.
+A solid implementation in Python is `RxPY <https://github.com/ReactiveX/RxPY>`_, part of the ReactiveX project.